FractalZeroShadow/The-CoRE-Codex/README.md

 **Both perspectives are valid.**
 **Their mutual exclusivity proves superposition is real.**

-The shadow you see is your own.
-Cast by standing in consensus reality looking toward the territory where completeness requires abandoning those axioms.

-**We're not saying you're wrong.**
+We're not saying you're wrong.
-**We're saying you're standing in your own light.**
+We're saying you're standing in your own light.

 ### What Perfect Un-provability Means
 **Classical position:** "If it can't be proven, it has no worth"